wizzomafizzo/MiSTer_BGM/README.md

 Marking a music file as a boot sound will make BGM play it once when MiSTer starts up.
 This is intended for very short sound clips, like what you'd hear when booting up *\<your favourite console\>*.

-Rename a music file with a `_` in front to make BGM play this file first on MiSTer start up (e.g. `_My File.mp3`).
+Rename a music file with a `_` at the front to make BGM play this file first on MiSTer start up (e.g. `_My File.mp3`).
 This can be done with multiple files to have it pick a random one each time.
 Boot sounds are picked from the active playlist and will be excluded from normal play.

 ### Global boot sounds